Sanjay Sharma (serial killer): Double murder and flight

-On October 9, 1999, Sharma rented the "Bacchus" holiday home in Fanø, to where he travelled together with Carla and Natuk, ostensibly to have a relaxing family vacation.
+On 9 October 1999, Sharma rented the "Bacchus" holiday home in Fanø, to where he travelled together with Carla and Natuk, ostensibly to have a relaxing family vacation.
 However, just three days later, Sharma booked a one-way ticket to Ottawa, Canada and left without his wife or his adopted child.
-He never reported either of them missing, and the mysterious disappearances arose suspicion, but when queried about them, Sharma claimed that they were in Venezuela.
-On February 8, 2000, police were called to the cottage when a neighbor reported that he had seen a child's arm sticking out of the sand, near a slope.
+He never reported either of them missing, and the mysterious disappearances raised suspicion, but when queried about them, Sharma claimed that they were in Venezuela.
+On 8 February 2000, police were called to the cottage when a neighbour reported that he had seen a child's arm sticking out of the sand, near a slope.
 The authorities dug up the body, which was quickly identified as that of Natuk Clasen, while her mother's corpse was found buried in a nearby toolshed.
 A forensic autopsy concluded that Carla had suffered multiple injuries to the head, while Natuk, who was found with sand in her mouth, had likely been suffocated to death.
 Sharma, or Sánchez Pinto Clasen as he was known to Danish police, was officially charged with the murders and declared an international fugitive via Interpol.